How to Change a Flat Tire Step by Step

 What You’ll Need

 Your car should come with the basics, usually found in the trunk or under the floor panel.
-You’ll need:
+You will need:

 • Car jack